• Casa

 Mesh Bag(Optional)

-A mesh bag serves as a convenient way to transport snorkeling gear to and from the water’s edge.
+UN mesh bag serves as a convenient way to transport snorkeling gear to and from the water’s edge.
 Its breathable design allows wet gear to dry naturally while preventing sand buildup inside the bag.
-Additionally, it provides storage space for personal belongings such as sunscreen, sunglasses, and snacks.
+Inoltre, it provides storage space for personal belongings such as sunscreen, sunglasses, and snacks.

 Pros and Cons of Snorkeling